 97 of the top 100 industrial companies on the “FORTUNE Global 500” invest in engineering simulation as a key strategy, using multiphysics solutions to solve a range of engineering challenges.

 While the advantages are clear, limitations and perceptions have sometimes restricted the wider adoption of computational fluid dynamics, particularly among architects and consultants working in SMEs where budgets and resources may not be as expansive.
+Click here to read our essential guide to HVAC CFD simulations.

 Modern CFD tools are making huge strides to addressing the void, and the introduction of cloud-hosted platforms such as EXN/Aero are enabling more consultants to access and use high performance software.
 In light of this, we look at the common challenges presented by the built environment, and highlight how simulation can effectively provide solutions.
 This article follows on from a more in-depth article around how CFD simulation continues to bridge the gap between architecture and engineering.